 • private nuisance, which forms the major part of this recording.

 • public nuisance.
-Unlike the private form of nuisance, public nuisance is not a tort protecting land specifically but is, nevertheless, often relevant in similar circumstances.
+Although not a tort protecting land it is often relevant in similar circumstances.

 Aspects of these torts discussed include:

 Note: the Occupiers Liability Acts are discussed in a separate recording – click here

 Duration: 2 hours 10 minutes (approx)

 Order securely online and get immediate access to the lecture.

 - Breach of duty

 - Causation and remoteness

 - Liability for omissions